Python-Cameroun/PyToMe/README.md

 ## TODO
 - [OK] The Python Job with frequency
+- [OK]  Base engine for web scrappers
+- [OK] Default webscrapper available ( githubjob and python.org job's scrapper )
-- [ - ] Collecting/Fetching jobs all over website.
+- [ - ] Add Flask support
 - [ - ] The Mailing system to notify all developpers subscribed on this app.
 - [OK] The Web page where to suscribe to PyToMe.
 - [OK] Saving Mails.